Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 completed.
 Said records are to be provided by Provider at no cost to the requesting agency.
 During the Attachment period, Provider agrees to make these records available at a location in Tennessee as agreed upon by the parties subject to the approval State Agency.
-If the records need to be sent to State Agency or a Prove: shall bear the expense of duplication and delivery of the medical records.
+If the records need to be sent to State Agency or a vice: shall bear the expense of duplication and delivery of the medical records.
 Prior approval of the disposition of Provider's records must be requested and approved by State Agency.
-Without in any way limiting the foregoing, as a condition of receiving any amount of L sicxent or TennCarepayment, Provider shall comply with the fraud and abuse requirements set forth in the Contract Risk Agreement and the Provider Manual.
+Without in any way limiting the foregoing, as a condition of receiving any amount of . nicxemn or TennCarepayment, Provider shall comply with the fraud and abuse requirements set forth in the Contract Risk Agreement and the Provider Manual.
 # ARTICLE IV
 COMPLIANCE WITH FEDERAL REGULATORY REQUIREMENTS
-## 44
+## 4.1
 Federal Funds.
-Provider acknowledges that payments Provider receives ton a to provide Medicaid Covered Services to Medicaid Members are, in whole or part, from federal funds.
-Therefore, Provider and any of his/her/its subcontractors are subject to certain laws that are applicable to individuals and entities receiving federal funds, which may include but are not limited to, Title VI of the Civil Rights Act Of 1964 as implemented by 45 CFR Part 80; the Age Discrimination Act of 1975 as implemented by 45 CFR Part 91; the Americans with Disabilities Act; the Rehabilitation Act of 1973 as implemented by 45 CFR part
+Provider acknowledges that payments Provider receives from Laagamne to provide Medicaid Covered Services to Medicaid Members are, in whole or part, from federal funds.
+Therefore, Provider and any of his/her/its subcontractors are subject to certain laws that are applicable to individuals and entities receiving federal funds, which may include but are not limited to, Title VI of the Civil Rights Act of 1964 as implemented by 45 CFR Part 80; the Age Discrimination Act of 1975 as implemented by 45 CFR Part 91; the Americans with Disabilities Act; the Rehabilitation Act of 1973 as implemented by 45 CFR part 84, lobbying restrictions as implemented by 45 CFR Part 93 and 31 USC 1352, Title IX of the Education Amendments of 1972, as amended (20 U.S.C. sections 1681, 1865-1866, and 1783) and any other regulations applicable to recipients of federal funds.
-## 84
-, lobbying restrictions as implemented by 45 CFR Part 93 and 31 USC 1352, Title IX of the Education Amendments of 1972, as amended (20 U.S.C. sections 1681, 1865-1866, and 1783) and any other
-regulations applicable to recipients of federal funds.
 ## 4.2